Query-focused and Memory-aware Reranker for Long Context Processing: Method

 To provide high-level semantic guidance and support long-context narrative understanding, we construct summaries as auxiliary memory context.
 When used, summaries are prepended as a global prefix to the retrieved chunk list, so the model can leverage both coarse-grained context and fine-grained evidence.
 We explore two complementary strategies for constructing summaries.

 \paragraph{Block-based Summary.} For long narrative books, we employ a block-based summarization strategy that respects the temporal flow of the narrative.
 Specifically, we segment each book into blocks (20 consecutive chunks per block) and generate a corresponding summary for each.
-This process is detailed in Appendix~\ref{appx:prompt_block_sum}.
+This process is detailed in Appx.~\ref{appx:prompt_block_sum}.

 \paragraph{Event-centric Summary.} For dialogue-based data, we extract structured events from conversations and form an event-centric summary.
 Each event is represented by a short description and is linked to its source utterances, enabling traceability to the original dialogue.
-(Refer to Appendix~\ref{appx:prompt_event_sum} for details).
+(Details in Appx.~\ref{appx:prompt_event_sum}).